-JTCC will implement the practices and controls described in Section 4 to reduce the potential of E.coli discharged to surface waters to the maximum extent practicable.
-In accordance with Part II B 2 and Part II B 3 (h), respectively, JTCC will complete implementation of the TMDL action plan as soon as practicable, with the schedule of anticipated actions planned for implementation during this permit term shown below in Table 2.
+BCC will implement the practices and controls described in Section 4 to reduce the potential of E.coli discharged to surface waters to the maximum extent practicable.
+In accordance with Part II B 2 and Part II B 3 (h), BCC will complete implementation of the TMDL action plan in accordance with the schedule of anticipated actions planned for implementation during this permit term shown below in Table 2.
 The method of assessment is implemented through the annual reporting process with the review of the effectiveness of each MS4 Program Plan BMP.

-Table 2: Schedule of Anticipated Actions Planned for Implementation of Bacteria Reduction Stormwater Control/Management Strategies Year Strategies Method Completion Date 2020-2021 Educate the public on how to reduce food sources accessible to urban wildlife.
-Distribution of the educational brochure Annually (by June 30) Future Permit Years Select at least one strategy from Table 1 and include in the MS4 Program Plan.
-To be determined Annually (by June 30)
+Table 2: Schedule of Anticipated Actions Planned for Implementation of Bacteria Reduction Year Strategies Method Completion Date 2024 - 2025 Educate the public on how to reduce food sources accessible to urban wildlife.
+PowerPoint Slides displayed on TVs on Campus.
+Annually by June 30 Future Permit Years Select at least one strategy from Table 1 and include in the MS4 Program Plan.
+To be determined Annually by June 30